Polprzewodnikowy/N64FlashcartMenu/README.md

 **This repo and its documentation is currently experimental and subject to change without notice.**

 ## Aims
-* Support as many flashcarts as possible
+* Support as many N64 FlashCarts as possible.
-* Be open source using preferably MIT licensed third party licenced libraries where possible.
+* Be open source using preferably MIT licensed third party licensed libraries where possible.
 * Be testable, where possible using CTest, but if not, in an emulated environment.
-* Encourage active development from community members and flashcart owners.
+* Encourage active development from community members and N64 FlashCart owners.

 ## Basic usage